 Adobe Experience Platform Launch is being integrated into Adobe Experience Platform as a suite of data collection technologies.
 Several terminology changes have rolled out in the interface which you should be aware of while using this content:

-Similar multi-solution tutorials are also available for the following platforms:
+Similar multi-solution tutorials are also available for Web SDK and Mobile SDK.

 In these lessons, it is assumed that you have an Adobe Id and the required permissions to complete the exercises.
 If not, you may need to reach out to your Experience Cloud Administrator to request access.